-The active ingredient of some pesticides can evaporate or volatilize during application, or for several hours afterward.
+The active ingredient of some pesticides can evaporate or volatilize during application or for several hours afterward.
 When vapor containing the pesticide active ingredient moves off the application site, it may cause plant damage, contamination or human health risks.
 Volatility is based on the vapor pressure of the pesticide, and, in general, higher air temperatures increase the probability of vapor drift.
 Read the pesticide label for specific procedures and warnings, such as maximum temperatures or soil incorporation requirements, to reduce the potential for vapor drift.
 An example of a label warning statement would be: “avoid application when temperatures may exceed 85° F during or 24 hours following the application.”

-Drift can cause aesthetic as well as economic injury.
+Particle, droplet and vapor drift can cause aesthetic as well as economic injury.
 The oak, on the left will grow past the damage.
 The drift-damaged canola, on the right, will not.

 Initial compilation courtesy of: